kogakure/website-hugo-hamburg.stefanimhoff.de/app/content/district/hamburg-st-pauli.md

 {{< image src="district/st-pauli-30" alt="Feldstrasse Bunker (Flackturm IV)" width="1000" caption="Feldstrasse Bunker (Flackturm IV)" >}}

-I went further south through St. Pauli towards Reeperbahn.
 St. Pauli is a progressive-left district full of graffiti.
 Not a single surface seems to be spared and unfortunately, only a few have artistic quality.
 In addition, anti-capitalist posters, sticky notes, and messages are pinned everywhere, and one always encounters maliciously destroyed things.
 Bicycles are the most common victim here.

-During my tour I eventually stopped counting the cannibalized, sad remains of bicycles.
-To leave a bike unattended but locked in this district for a few minutes seems not advisable.
-What surprised me is that it seems like neither residents nor police are removing these wrecks.
-Maybe that's part of the charm of the district.

 {{< image src="district/st-pauli-31" alt="St. Pauli" width="1000" >}}